History of John McEnroe in Timeline

 1977: First Grand Slam Doubles Title

-In 1977, John McEnroe won his first Grand Slam doubles title, the French Open mixed doubles, with Mary Carillo.
+In 1977, John McEnroe won his first Grand Slam doubles title at the French Open mixed doubles with Mary Carillo.

 In 1983, John McEnroe was defeated in the fourth round of the US Open, his earliest exit since 1977.

-In 1978, John McEnroe won the NCAA singles title and led Stanford to an NCAA championship.
-Later in 1978, he joined the ATP tour and signed his first professional endorsement deal with Sergio Tacchini.
+In 1978, John McEnroe won the NCAA singles title while at Stanford University, leading his team to an NCAA championship.
+He subsequently joined the ATP tour and signed his first professional endorsement deal with Sergio Tacchini.
+He finished the year ranked No. 4.

 1978: Davis Cup Victory

-In 1978, John McEnroe won two singles rubbers in the Davis Cup final as the U.S. captured the Cup for the first time since 1972.
+In 1978, John McEnroe won two singles rubbers in the final as the U.S. captured the Davis Cup for the first time since 1972, beating Great Britain in the final.

-In 1979, John McEnroe and Peter Fleming won the Wimbledon men's doubles title, followed by the US Open doubles title.
-McEnroe also won the singles US Open title, his first major singles title.
+In 1979, John McEnroe and Peter Fleming won the Wimbledon men's doubles title, followed by a win in the US Open doubles.
+McEnroe also won the singles US Open title, his first major singles title, and the season-ending WCT Finals.
+He finished the year ranked No. 3.

 1979: Davis Cup Title

-In 1979, John McEnroe was part of the title-winning Davis Cup team.
+In 1979, John McEnroe was part of the U.S. team that won the Davis Cup.

-On March 3, 1980, John McEnroe became the top-ranked singles player in the world.
+On March 3, 1980, John McEnroe became the top-ranked singles player in the world for the first time.

 1981: ATP Player of the Year and ITF World Champion